CodingItWrong/user-modifiable-software/hypercard/challenges.md

 (Legacy 11:07)

-Ultimately, HyperCard was killed entirely, because of business pressures:
+Ultimately, business pressures resulted in HyperCard being shut down entirely:

 > At a certain time in Apple's life Apple was close to just plain folding and they had to do some really severe pruning to keep the plant from dying.
-And they just sort of cut everything that wasn't essential, and said 'we're only gonna do a few things and we're gonna do them well' and HyperCard didn't make the cut.
+And they just sort of cut everything that wasn't essential, and said "we're only gonna do a few things and we're gonna do them well" and HyperCard didn't make the cut.
 It wasn't essential.
-And so it kind of got abandoned."
+And so it kind of got abandoned.

 (Legacy 45:47)